Natalie-cho/heart_disease_predictor/README.md

 # Continuous Testing and Integration
 As an extra step to make sure that the code is working as expected, we have included a [Github Actions](https://github.com/features/actions) to run the pipeline automatically.
-This will run the pipeline on every push to the repository, and will fail if any of the steps fail.
+This will run the pipeline on every push to the repository and will fail if any of the steps fail.
 This is a good way to make sure that the code is working as expected, and that the results are reproducible.
 To check the status of the build and the logs, please click on the badge below:

 [![Python application](https://github.com/UBC-MDS/heart_disease_predictor/actions/workflows/test_branch.yml/badge.svg)](https://github.com/UBC-MDS/heart_disease_predictor/actions/workflows/test_branch.yml)